2015 Parapan American Games

 The 2015 Parapan American Games, officially the V Parapan American Games and commonly known as the Toronto 2015 ParaPan-Am Games, were a major international multi-sport event for athletes with disabilities, celebrated in the tradition of the Parapan American Games as governed by the Americas Paralympic Committee, held from August 7 to 15, 2015, in Toronto, Ontario, Canada.
 Marking the first Parapan American games hosted by Canada, and the second major Paralympic sports event hosted by Toronto since the 1976 Summer Paralympics, the Games were held at venues in Toronto and four other Golden Horseshoe communities.
 Both the Parapan American and Pan American Games were organized by the Toronto 2015 Organizing Committee (TO2015).
+Toronto became the first city to host the Summer Paralympics and Parapan American Games.

 The Games hosted 1,608 athletes representing 28 National Paralympic Committees (NPCs) in the Americas.
 445 events were held in 15 sports—all of which serving as qualifiers for the 2016 Summer Paralympics, including the debut of wheelchair rugby at the Parapan American Games, and the return of 7-a-side football following its absence from the 2011 Parapan American Games.